 Focus to infinity is a common term when people are taking photographs of landscapes, the sky, or the stars.
 It is relevant when you are shooting pictures of subjects that are far enough away that you can’t really use the autofocus feature.

-While some cameras have an infinity indicator, the Nikon 18-55mm does not, so it is important to understand how to focus to infinity without it.
+While some cameras have an infinity indicator, the Nikon 18-55mm does not, so it is important to understand how to focus to infinity without the indicator.

 Focus to Infinity Without an Infinity Indicator

-You need to be careful that your autofocus doesn’t change the setting once you move away from this object.
-You can disable it or use the AF-L button to lock the focus in.
+You need to be careful that your autofocus lenses doesn’t change the setting once you move away from this object.
+You can disable it in manual focus mode or use the AF-L button to lock focus or set your camera’s AF-ON button to focus (and turn off focus activation through the shutter release button), then keep your thumb away from the button after you are in focus.

 For example, if you are photographing an arrangement of rocks on the beach, you can focus on them and take the photo.
 On the other hand, you can focus on the hills in the distance behind the rocks and still take your picture.
 This is called focusing to infinity.